SocksTheWolf/AntiScamBot/docs/about.md

 ---
 title: Commission Scammer Bot
-description: About the Antiscam Discord Bot
+description: About ScamGuard, the Antiscam Discord Bot
 redirect_from: /bot
 ---